shettyg/ovn-docker/docs/INSTALL.Docker.md

 From here-on you can use the same Docker commands as described in the section 'The "overlay" mode'.

+Please read 'man ovn-architecture' to understand OVN's architecture in detail.

 [INSTALL.md]: INSTALL.md
 [openvswitch-switch.README.Debian]: debian/openvswitch-switch.README.Debian